NouanceLabs/payload-better-fields-plugin/README.md

 Every field will come with its own usage instructions and structure.
 These are subject to change!

+## ⚠️ Breaking changes 1.0 release ⚠️

+All fields have had changes to standardise how the field parameters are structured.
+Field overrides will now be mandatory and come first across fields.

 ## Payload compatibility

 | Payload | Better fields |